 In honey bees, this goes further with bees collecting the nectar in sacs to produce honey in their hives.
 This would not be possible without a noticeable structure and secure landing pads for these insects.
 If a plant were to extend its reproductive organs out of its stem, it might go unnoticed, and the chances of a new generation would decrease.

 There are different ways that plants can achieve this and the structures and approaches often relate to the anatomy of specific insects.
-For example, you will find many big, open flowers in the daisy family that are easily accessible for many insect species.
+For example, you will find many big, open flowers in the daisy family easily accessible for many insect species.
 Then there are others with bell-like structures that insects need to fly or crawl into.
 This is great for bees or hummingbirds with long tongues.
-As they reach in, they brush against the anthers and collect the pollen.
+They brush against the anthers and collect the pollen as they reach in.

 While we may think of flowers as flowering plants within our garden or in wildflower meadows, there are other examples.
 Trees will produce flowers in the form of blossoms with the same intention.
 Pollinators will pass from flower to flower for the trees to fertilize each other and develop seeds.